Janet 1.17.1-e1c4fc2 Documentation

 instruction >> 16).
 Used for instructions of two arguments, like move, normal function calls, conditionals, etc.

 These instruction variants can be further refined based on the semantics of the arguments.
-Some instructions may treat an argument as a slot index, while other instructions will treat the argument as a signed integer literal, and index for a constant, an index for an environment, or an unsigned integer.
+Some instructions may treat an argument as a slot index, while other instructions will treat the argument as a signed integer literal, an index for a constant, an index for an environment, or an unsigned integer.
+Keeping the bytecode fairly uniform makes verification, compilation, and debugging simpler.

 Each instruction is also listed with a signature, which are the arguments the instruction expects.
 There are a handful of instruction signatures, which combine the arity and type of the instruction.
 The assembler does not do any type-checking per closure, but does prevent jumping to invalid instructions and failure to return or error.

-- The $ prefix indicates that a instruction parameter is acting as a virtual register (slot).
-If a parameter does not have the $ suffix in the description, it is acting as some kind of literal (usually an unsigned integer for indexes, and a signed integer for literal integers).
+- The '$' prefix indicates that an instruction parameter is acting as a virtual register (slot).
+If a parameter does not have the '$' suffix in the description, it is acting as some kind of literal (usually an unsigned integer for indexes, and a signed integer for literal integers).

 - Some operators in the description have the suffix 'i' or 'r'.
 These indicate that these operators correspond to integers or real numbers only, respectively.
 All bit-wise operators and bit shifts only work with integers.